Francis Reynolds-Moreton, 3rd Baron Ducie

-Francis Reynolds-Moreton, 3rd Baron Ducie (28 March 1739 – 20 August 1808) was a British naval officer who commanded a number of ships before, during and after the American Revolutionary War.
-He is largely noted for his role as a naval officer during the Revolutionary War at the Battle of Red Bank in 1777 during the Philadelphia campaign on the Delaware River, involving the dual siege of Fort Mifflin and Fort Mercer.
-During this operation he was commander of the advance fleet on board HMS Augusta in an attempt to clear the way along the Delaware to Philadelphia.
-His ship ran aground while being pursued by Commodore Hazelwood's fleet when the vessel mysteriously caught fire shortly thereafter and exploded before all of the crew could abandon ship.
-Reynolds also commanded HMS Jupiter and HMS Monarch in several operations and saw service against the French in the North Sea, European Atlantic coast and the Caribbean theaters.
+Francis Reynolds-Moreton, 3rd Baron Ducie (28 March 1739 – 20 August 1808) was a Royal Navy officer and politician who sat in the British House of Commons representing the constituency of Lancaster from 1784 to 1785.
+He is best known for his service in the American Revolutionary War and Fourth Anglo-Dutch War.
+Reynolds fought at the 1777 Battle of Red Bank during the Philadelphia campaign.
+During the battle, he was commander of a British squadron onboard HMS Augusta in an attempt to clear the way along the Delaware River to Philadelphia.
+His ship ran aground while being pursued by American Commodore John Hazelwood's squadron, and Augusta mysteriously caught fire shortly thereafter and exploded before all of the crew could abandon ship.
+Reynolds also commanded HMS Jupiter and HMS Monarch in several operations and saw service against the French and Dutch in the North Sea, Atlantic Ocean and Caribbean Sea.

-Peerage
+Early life

 Little is known about the childhood and education of Francis Reynolds.
 The Ducie family was descended from a family in Normandy.
 Francis was the son of Francis Reynold and Elizabeth Moreton.
 He was born at Strangeways, Manchester, and baptized 25 June 1739, at Manchester Cathedral.
 He assumed the title of Esquire in 1757.
 He married twice.
 Firstly in 1774 to Mary Purvis of Shepton Mallet, by whom he had two sons: his heir Thomas, and Augustus John, who became a Lieutenant colonel in the 1st Foot Guards.
 After Mary's death, he remarried in 1791 to Sarah Child, widow of the London banker Robert Child.
-His brother, Thomas Reynolds, was Baron Ducie of Tortworth.
+His brother, Thomas Reynolds, was the second Baron Ducie of Tortworth.
 Francis Reynolds assumed the last name of Moreton in 1786.